 Virtually every manufacturer makes a variety of products for a number of markets.
 No manufacturer makes the best product for all situations.
 As a consumer, your most important job is to find an installing dealer who will recommend the right product for your needs and will stand behind what is installed.
 When your furnace goes out and it’s below zero outside you will not be calling the manufacturer of your furnace, you will be calling the installing dealer.

 6. My relative in Texas had good luck with brand X so I will go with the same.

 The great luck your relative had in Texas may or may not be due to the brand.
 In all likelihood, your relative in Texas had the good fortune to have had an installation done by a quality dealer who made sure everything was done properly.
 Another concern might be the change in location.
 A furnace in Texas might operate fewer than 500 hours a year but you live in Minnesota or Wisconsin where that same furnace might have to run well over 2,000 hours in a heating season.

 We are very favorably impressed both with the staff of Home Energy Center and the product.
 From the time of presentation, installation, and follow up we appreciated the competence and helpful manner of the staff.

-- Mary and Jerry in Anoka (Heating and air conditioning system)
+- Mary and Jerry (Heating and air conditioning system)